Skip to content Skip to sidebar Skip to footer

 Let the Shampoo Sit

 This is the most important step.
-Let the shampoo stay on your dog’s skin for 5 to 10 minutes, or whatever is recommended on the label.
+Let the shampoo sit on your dog’s skin for 5 to 10 minutes, or as recommended on the label.

 Rinse Thoroughly